 the pastor’s ministry.
 Much as we want to be good examples to the world,

-we should want to be even better examples to one another.
+we should want all the more to be good examples to each other.

 (89a) Thy kingdom come